ukilab-cloud/aws-jumpbox/README.md

 ```

 # Disclaimer
-This is a community proect and the contents are offered "as is".
-The authors make no representations or warranties of any kind, express or implied, as to the use or operation of the site or the information, content, materials included on this site.
+This is a community project, the of this project are offered "as is".
+The authors make no representations or warranties of any kind, express or implied, as to the use or operation of content and materials included on this site.
 To the full extent permissible by applicable law, the authors disclaim all warranties, express or implied, including, but not limited to, implied warranties of merchantability and fitness for a particular purpose.
 You acknowledge, by your use of the site, that your use of the site is at your sole risk.

 If you break it, it is on you.